+II.
 ALLEGHENY INTERMEDIATE UNIT 2019/2020 PROGRAM OF SERVICES BUDGET - FINANCE DIVISION

-On the motion of Ms. Lindsey, seconded by Mrs. Lydon, the Board approved the proposed 2019/2020 Allegheny Intermediate Unit Program of Services Budget in the amount of \$2,144,656.00.
+The Administration recommends that the Board approve the proposed 2019/2020 Allegheny Intermediate Unit Program of Services Budget in the amount of \$2,144,656.00.
 The Allegheny County (AIU3) school districts' total contribution to the budget is \$1,811,545.
 The Keystone Oaks School District contribution to the Program of Services Budget is estimated to be \$38,011 and will be determined by PDE according to District Aid Ratio and Weighted Average Daily Membership (WADM).